 any scheduled or planned transmission or switchyard clearances or maintenance plans for the next twelve (12) months (updated weekly); and

+immediate notice through the SCADA at the Facility of the occurrence of any unplanned event or circumstance that causes five percent or more of the Facility's generating units to be unavailable for generation.

+Seller agrees that it shall schedule and implement planned outages only after consultation with and approval by Purchaser.
+Seller agrees that it shall schedule and implement planned outages as necessary so as to properly maintain the Facility, including without limitation, the interconnection facilities, while at the same time minimizing the economic impact of such outages (e.g., during periods of low wind).
+Upon Purchaser's request, Seller shall provide Purchaser with all information reasonably available to Seller with respect to any unplanned events or circumstances that impact the Facility, including without limitation, the interconnection facilities, such information shall include, without limitation, information regarding the nature, scope and duration of the unplanned event.

-immediate notice through the SCADA at the Facility of the occurrence of any unplanned event or circumstance that causes five percent or more of the Facility's generating units to be unavailable for generation;Seller is responsible to see that the maintenance and operation of the Facility and facilities interconnecting the Facility to the Delivery Point are conducted in compliance in all material respects with the applicable then-current guidelines of the applicable reliability council.
+Seller is responsible to see that the maintenance and operation of the Facility and facilities interconnecting the Facility to the Delivery Point are conducted in compliance in all material respects with the applicable then-current guidelines of the applicable ERCOT.

-Seller will coordinate all planned outages with Purchaser in order to minimize the economic impact of such outage.

 Quarterly Meeting

 Seller shall cause one of its representatives to attend a quarterly meeting with Purchaser in which (a) the production of the Facility is discussed, (b) Seller shall provide Purchaser with documentation that shows that the PUCT's Program Administrator has awarded RECs to the Facility based on verified meter readings, and (c) the outlook for the current compliance period production of RECs is discussed.